walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 Now, let's practice on a supervised approach to a common problem in text analysis: authorship attribution.
 Sometimes texts come down to us with no authors at all attributed to them.
 You could approach this in a variety of unsupervised ways, graphing the similarity or difference of particular authors based on a number of algorithsm.
 But if you have a pretty good guess as to whom the author of a particular text might be, you can take a supervised approach to the problem.
 At other times, a single text might be written under a pseudonym, but you might have a good guess as to whom might be the author.

 I took two authors from our syllabus: Danielle Bowler and Pia Glenn.
-Using their author pages on [Eyewitness News](http://ewn.co.za/Contributors/Danielle-Bowler) Bowler tends to write shorter pieces than Glenn, so this was what my training set looked like:
+Using their author pages on [Eyewitness News](http://ewn.co.za/Contributors/Danielle-Bowler) and [xoJane](http://www.xojane.com/author/pia-glenn)
+.
+Bowler tends to write shorter pieces than Glenn, so this was what my training set looked like:

 [http:\/\/aicbt.com\/authorship-attribution\/online-software\/](http://aicbt.com/authorship-attribution/online-software/)